codemonstur/HtmlParser/README.md

 Not yet.
 But feel free to experiment if you are bold.

+Really bold.

+Nullpointers (we can totally close tags that don't exist), stackoverflows (closing tags is for pussies) it's been a real joy to debug so far.
+Real world HTML is really really messy.

+Stats show just 3.7% successfully parses.

 ## How to get

 Eventually I'll put it on maven central.